ajmssc/bitcoin-inspector/README.md

 - Python jobs query the bitcoin RPC client and get JSON data.
 That JSON data is pushed to Kafka.
 Tracking of current block is done using a HBase entry but can also be done using a temporary file in the folder.
 - Python jobs consume the data from Kafka and store it in HDFS.
 Runs every hour.
 The file names are tagged using a timestamp.
 - Map Reduce is run using MrJob to create multiple key-value pairs into HBase (and MySQL for wallet balance).
-- Flask reads from HBase
+- Flask reads from HBase and serves charts using HighCharts/Jquery/Bootstrap

 ### Realtime data